JakeTheSillySnake/MazesAndCaves/README.md

 </br>

 __*Note:__ the maze and end position must stay the same during the agent's training and testing stages.
-If they change, the agent should be trained again.
+If they change, the agent needs to be trained again.

 </br>